GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

   - web-vitals
 ---

-Back/forward cache (or bfcache) is a browser optimization that enables instant back and forward navigation.
+Back-forward cache (or bfcache) is a browser optimization that enables instant back and forward navigation.
 It significantly improves the browsing experience for users—especially those with slower networks or devices.